Keto Taco Seasoning

 Unfortunately, most taco seasoning recipes are not keto-friendly.

-The vast majority of store-bought keto seasoning recipes contain high-carb ingredients such as maltodextrin, corn starch, cornflour, and sugar.
+The vast majority of store-bought keto seasoning packets contain high-carb ingredients such as maltodextrin, corn starch, cornflour, sugar, and other fillers.

 Plus, most of them have vegetable oil, not recommended on a keto diet.
 While keto is a high-fat, low-carb diet, it is also a lifestyle focusing on healthy fat sources.